-This report was prepared using census data and financial information as of the valuation date, June 30, 2020.
+This report was prepared using census data and financial information as of the valuation date, June 30, 2021.
 Events following that date are not, and should not be, reflected in this report.
-Whereas there remains a lot of uncertainty, we continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the System.
 Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.